michaelpb/omnic/README.md

 While OmniConverter was written for the web, the server components are optional.
 You can install without them.
 The handy `omnic` command is exposed in the CLI to, thus exposing the power of

-Omnic in this capacity functions simply as a web of "glue" around a variety of
+Omnic in this capacity functions simply as a web of very handy "glue" around the other conversion programs used.

 TODO: Stub